AdityaU101/Projects/README.md

 ## 👋 About This Repository

-This is my personal project vault — a single place to browse everything I've built across **machine learning**, **cloud engineering**, **full-stack development**, and **systems design**.
+This is my personal project vault.
+It's a single place to browse everything I've built across **machine learning**, **cloud engineering**, **full-stack development**, and **systems design**.
 Each folder is a standalone project with its own README, source code, and documentation.

 ---